John Houseman: The Juilliard School and The Acting Company

 Houseman became the founding director of the Drama Division at The Juilliard School, and held this position from 1968 until 1976.
 The first graduating class in 1972 included Kevin Kline and Patti LuPone; subsequent classes under Houseman's leadership included Christopher Reeve, Mandy Patinkin, Kevin Conroy and Robin Williams.

 Unwilling to see that very first class disbanded upon graduation, Houseman and his Juilliard colleague Margot Harley formed them into an independent, touring repertory company they named the "Group 1 Acting Company."
 The organization was subsequently renamed The Acting Company, and has been active for more than 40 years.
 Houseman served as the producing artistic director through 1986, and Harley has been the company's producer since its founding.
 Writing in The New York Times in 1996, Mel Gussow called it "the major touring classical theater in the United States."

+John Houseman served as the Chair of the Division of Drama at the University of Southern California (USC) School of Dramatic Arts from 1977 to 1979.